 - Kutsch VK.
 Caries prevention in the 21st century: how p4 medicine is changing the face of dentistry.
 Inside Dentistry October 2019.
 (10)76.

-Written by V. Kim Kutsch, DMD
+V. Kim Kutsch, DMD

 Dr. V. Kim Kutsch received his undergraduate degree from Westminster College in Utah and then completed his DMD at University of Oregon School of Dentistry in 1979.
 He is an inventor holding seventeen patents in dentistry, product consultant, internationally recognized speaker, is past president of the Academy of Laser Dentistry, and the World Congress of Minimally Invasive Dentistry.
 He also has served on the board of directors for the World Clinical Laser Institute and the American Academy of Cosmetic Dentistry.
 As an author, Dr. Kutsch has published over 100 articles and abstracts on minimally invasive dentistry, caries risk assessment, digital radiography and other technologies in both dental and medical journals and contributed chapters to numerous textbooks.
 He coauthored Balance, a textbook on dental decay with 100,000 copies in print, and wrote the Rough World series, a young adult science fiction trilogy.
 He acts as a reviewer for several journals including the Journal of the American Dental Association and Compendium.
 Dr. Kutsch also serves as CEO of Dental Alliance Holdings LLC, manufacturer of the Carifree system, and Remin Media.
 As a clinician he is a Graduate, Mentor and Scientific Advisor of Dental Caries at the prestigious Kois Center.
 Dr. Kutsch maintains a private practice in Albany Oregon.